 Each year, around one billion pounds of pesticides are used across farms, forests, and lawns in the US.1 Around 17,000 pesticide products are in use right now2 and take the guise of insecticides, fungicides, and fumicides.

 Research reveals that only 0.1% of pesticides applied reach the target ‒ the other 99.9% impacts the environment.3 Pesticides can lead to loss of biodiversity, cause soil and water pollution, and trigger chemical resistance in pests.
 Farmers are often trapped in a pesticide snare, compelled to keep increasing dosage to meet the challenges of chemical-resistant pests.
-Pesticide residues are widely found in animal feeds too ‒ 80% of corn and 22% of wheat produced in the US each year find their way into animal feed.4
+Pesticide residues are widely found in

 The cascade effect on human beings is inevitable.
 According to the Environmental Protection Agency, around 10,000 to 20,000 cases of pesticide poisoning (physician-diagnosed cases) are reported each year among 2 million US agricultural workers.5 As per studies by the Centers for Disease Control and Prevention (CDC), all of us carry residual pesticides in our body.6 Apart from people directly dealing with pesticide application, like farmers and factory workers, consumers are exposed to pesticide residues found in food and water.
 The herbicide atrazine, for instance, was found in 94% of drinking water tested by the United States Department of Agriculture (USDA).
 Pesticide residues in animal feeds make their way into meat and dairy products as well.